7 Reasons Why Realtors Should Invest in Professional Real Estate Photography

 If you are listing a home in a higher price bracket, you need to use professional photos to match the rest of your competition.
 If you are listing in a price bracket with little professional photography being used, take advantage and stick out from the competition by embracing professional photography.

-5. Professional photography should be part of your reality brand.
+5. Professional photography should be part of your real brand.

 As a realtor, you may have to compete with your competition to obtain listings.
 Professional photography is an excellent way of improving your portfolio when meeting with potential sellers.
 If a seller has to choose between a realtor that uses professional photography versus a realtor that uses a point-and-shoot, they are more likely to go with the realtor that uses professional photography.
 A home is a significant investment, and they want it marketed to the best of your ability.
 Using professional photography, you are solidifying your marketing and showing the seller you mean business.